The Covid-19 pandemic has wreaked havoc worldwide and caused thousands of companies to close down.

-As you’ve seen earlier, the number of available jobs in freelance platforms are declining.
-But once the pandemic is under control, the demand will go back to how it was before, if not greater.
+As you’ve seen earlier, the number of available jobs on freelance platforms is declining.
+But once the virus is under control, the demand will go back to how it was before, if not greater.

 But for now, expect fewer jobs on freelance platforms like Upwork.
 You will also see more low-paying jobs as businesses start to recover.

 If you’re starting now, watch out for lowballers or those that pay way below what’s appropriate.

 The best move is to focus on serving industries that are less affected by COVID like tech, finance, marketing, and entertainment.

 It is always better to start now.
 Once the pandemic is over, there will be a surge of demand.
 Starting now will give you the experience and credibility needed to gain more clients in the future.

 What are the best freelance services to focus on right now?